Frequently asked questions about Matter technology.

 Matter is the new symbol of connectivity.
 This industry-unifying standard has a promise of reliable, secure connectivity — a seal of approval that devices will work seamlessly together, today, and tomorrow.
 Only Matter-certified devices will carry the Matter logo, so look for the mark that matters.

 Does Matter replace my currently used smart home platform?

 No. Matter is supported by most major smart home platform providers.

 What are the Matter basics I need to know to get started?

 Matter is a new, open smart home protocol that uses existing, familiar technologies, including Bluetooth Low Energy for device setup and Wi-Fi, Thread, and Ethernet for connecting devices.
 Major smart home platforms and device brands have already committed to upgrading many existing hubs, smart speakers, and other devices already in millions of homes and on store shelves today, so new Matter devices will work seamlessly with your existing smart home.

 To build or grow your smart home with Matter, look for the Matter badge on new smart home controllers and devices, check with your favorite brands for their Matter plans, or check out this link for the latest Matter news.

 Which device categories does Matter support?

-Devices supported by Matter 1.0: bridges, controllers, door locks, HVAC controls, lighting and electrical, media devices, safety and security sensors, and window coverings and shades.
+Devices supported by Matter: bridges, controllers, door locks, HVAC controls, lighting and electrical, media devices, safety and security sensors, and window coverings and shades.

-Support for new device types is driven by Alliance members, and new use case teams have already begun defining new device types to be supported post-launch, such as cameras, home appliances, robot vacuums, Electric Vehicle charging, and energy management.
+Support for new device types is driven by Alliance members, and new use case teams have already begun defining new device types to be supported, including ambient sensing, appliances, dynamic lighting, cameras, electric vehicle charging, energy management, home router and access point, robot vacuums, smoke and CO, TVs, and water management.